EthannYakabuski/Comp4000Project/README.md

 This will generate the new files that we will now reference in greeter_server.py and greeter_client.py After making the changes to those two files run commands similar to Task #2 to start the server and client to produce an image exactly as shown in task3.png.

+Task #4
+For task four navigate to the appropriate folder.
+The command to use the stub. proto file is as follows:

+python -m grcp_tools.protoc -I ~/...../Task4 --python_out=. --grpc_python_out=. ~/..../Task4/taskFour.proto